Oak (wine): Other wood types

 Throughout history other wood types, including chestnut, pine, redwood, and black locust, have been used in crafting winemaking vessels, particularly large fermentation vats.
-However none of these wood types possess the compatibility with wine that oak has demonstrated in combining its water tight, yet slightly porous, storage capabilities with the unique flavor and texture characteristic that it can impart to the wine that it is in contact with.
+However, none of these wood types possess the compatibility with wine that oak has demonstrated in combining its watertight, yet slightly porous, storage capabilities with the unique flavor and texture characteristic that it can impart to the wine that it is in contact with.
 Chestnut is very high in tannins and is too porous as a storage barrel and must be coated with paraffin to prevent excessive wine loss through evaporation.
 Redwood is too rigid to bend into the smaller barrel shapes and imparts an unpleasant flavor.
 Black Locust imparts a yellow tint to the wine.
-Other hardwoods like apple and cherry wood have an off putting smell.
+Other hardwoods like apple and cherry wood have an off-putting smell.
 Austrian winemakers have a history of using black locust barrels.
 Historically, chestnut was used by Beaujolais, Italian and Portuguese wine makers.
-Some Rhône winemakers still use paraffin coated chestnut barrels but the coating minimizes any effect from the wood making its function similar to a neutral concrete vessel.
+Some Rhône winemakers still use paraffin-coated chestnut barrels but the coating minimizes any effect from the wood making its function, similar to a neutral concrete vessel.
 In Chile there are traditions for using barrels made of rauli wood but it is beginning to fall out of favor due to the musky scent it imparts on wine.